CASPER AND KAT: CAN I KEEP YOU?

-Thankfully, his scientist father from long ago created a Lazarus machine to bring one person back to life.
+Thankfully, Casper’s dad, his scientist father from long ago, created a Lazarus machine to bring one person back to life.
 Casper has a second chance at life again!

 But when Kat’s father dies, Casper does the noble thing.
 He gives Kat back her father.
-She already lost her mom, after all.
-It’s a selfless sacrifice that leads into our classic romantic moment of the month.
+She had already lost her Mom, after all.
+It’s a selfless sacrifice leading to our classic romantic moment.

-He has one night, a moment in time really, to be human again.
+He has one night, a moment in time, to be human again.
 Casper has the chance to go to Kat’s Halloween party.
 But like Cinderella, there’s a time limit.
 He has only until the clock hits ten.

-The song begins, and our human Casper enters the scene.
+The song (“Remember Me This Way” by Jordan Hill) begins, and our human Casper enters the scene.
 We can’t see his face as he walks down the stairs, through the crowd, and up to Kat to ask for a dance.

 She agrees, awed by the cute boy who asked her.
 Slowly, he leads her to the dance floor, and they start dancing, the film taking a closer look at his face.

-Casper and Kat gaze at one other in an adorable first love kind of way, Kat still in wonder at the identity of the mystery boy.
+Casper and Kat gaze at one other in an adorable first-love kind of way, Kat still wondering about the identity of the mystery boy.
 There’s just something so familiar…

 Casper puts her arms around his neck, and before she realizes it, the two float sweetly in the air!

 Kat looks down and realizes she’s not on solid ground anymore.
 So, she hangs on to Casper, and he whispers, “I told you I was a good dancer.”
-And then that infamous line again that stayed with me and other tween and teen girls over the years:
+And then that famous line again that stayed with me and other tween and teen girls over the years: “Can I keep you?”

 It’s at that moment Kat recognizes Casper in his human body.
 She hugs him happily as the crowd backs away from the frightful scene of them dancing on air.

-Everything is magic and beautiful and enchanting, but then the clock strikes ten.
+Everything is magical, beautiful, and enchanting, but then the clock strikes ten.
 The moment is almost over, like so many good fairy tales.